ansermino/CodeLens/deliverables/iteration-01.review.md

  * Time management is a crucial part of development.
 It's extremely hard to be productive without good time management.
 We will need to create detailed schedules and time-lines.
 We'll plan to have these for the next iteration.
  * It's important to get feedback from every member of the group and meet regularly.
 We'll continue to stay up to date with Slack.
- * We found out that there aren't many plagirism detection tools, expect for outdated MOSS.
+ * We found out that there aren't many plagirism detection tools, expect for the outdated MOSS.
+We'll still continue to research MOSS to gain a deeper understanding of it.
+Hopefully we can create something better.
  * We'll find a few algorithms we can use for similarity checking.
 We will pool a list of algorithms and white papers that we can refer to during the next iteration.